-The partners that collaborated on this project included: Axfoundation, the Swedish University of Agricultural Sciences (SLU), Axfood, Eskilstuna Strängnäs Energi och Miljö, Fazer, Fiskhallen Sorunda, Grönsakshallen Sorunda, Härnösand Energi & Miljö, Lantmännen, Marine Feed, Raisio, Restaurang- och hotellhögskolan Grythyttan vid Örebro universitet, RISE, Sweco, Tebrito, Vattenbrukscentrum Norr AB och Älvdalslax.
+The project was led by Axfoundation and the Swedish University of Agricultural Sciences (SLU).
+Partners that collaborated on this project included: Axfood, Eskilstuna Strängnäs Energi och Miljö, Fazer, Fiskhallen Sorunda, Grönsakshallen Sorunda, Härnösand Energi & Miljö, Lantmännen, Marine Feed, Raisio, Restaurang- och hotellhögskolan Grythyttan vid Örebro universitet, RISE, Sweco, Tebrito, Vattenbrukscentrum Norr AB och Älvdalslax.

-The project also included a number of associated partners, such as five land-based fish farms (Aquaagro, BIO Ras Ljusdal, Gårdsfisk, Peckas Naturodling och Smögenlax), the Aquaculture Stewardship Council, he Beijer Institute, the Swedish Board of Agriculture’s Aquaculture Office, Matfiskodlarna and the National Competence Centre for Aquaculture.
+The project also included several associated partners, such as five land-based fish farms (Aquaagro, BIO Ras Ljusdal, Gårdsfisk, Peckas Naturodling och Smögenlax), the Aquaculture Stewardship Council, he Beijer Institute, the Swedish Board of Agriculture’s Aquaculture Office, Matfiskodlarna and the National Competence Centre for Aquaculture.

 The project was partly funded by Sweden’s innovation agency, Vinnova, and made possible thanks to a close collaboration with the Swedish Cyclical Feed project, which was funded by the Kamprad Family Foundation for Entrepreneurship, Research & Charity.